AzureAD/azure-activedirectory-library-for-android/README.md

 // you can manage min log level as well Logger.getInstance().setLogLevel(Logger.LogLevel.Verbose);
 ```
+Error codes are returned for warning and error level.
+Messages will have correlationid to track server side issues.
+You can also use Fiddler to capture the traffic.
+You should follow Fiddler setup for Android first: http://docs.telerik.com/fiddler/configure-fiddler/tasks/ConfigureForAndroid
+You need to add rules to Fiddler to capture HttpURLConnection.
+Please follow the link: https://github.com/AzureAD/azure-activedirectory-library-for-android/wiki/How-to-listen-to-httpUrlConnection-in-Android-app-from-Fiddler

 ### Dialog mode
 acquireToken method without activity supports dialog prompt.